majdalotaibi/InsightAI_LlamaBootCamp/README.md

 - /data: Contains dataset files used in the application.

-- /src: Source code for model integration, UI, and processing logic.
+- /notebook: Source code for model integration, UI, and processing logic.

-- /notebooks: Google Colab Notebook for testing and experimentation.

 - requirements.txt: Dependencies required to run the project.